radiant-maxar/geoint-apps/README.md

 [![CI](https://github.com/radiant-maxar/geoint-apps/actions/workflows/ci.el9.yml/badge.svg)](https://github.com/radiant-maxar/geoint-apps/actions/workflows/ci.el9.yml)

-This repository provides a Docker-based build system for creating RPMs of the latest geospatial libraries on CentOS/RHEL 7 until the platform fades into obsolesence.
+This repository provides a Docker-based build system for creating RPMs of the latest geospatial libraries on CentOS/RHEL 9.
 Priorities:

 * Support common geospatial libraries and applications, e.g., those from OSGeo and OSM.
 * Build RPMs in isolated environments, using only what's required, as a non-privileged user.